 After January closed with record-breaking warmth, the other shoe is about to drop.

-A windy Thursday will usher in much colder air, setting the stage for the biggest snowfall of the season Friday night into Saturday for the metro and much of central Minnesota, the National Weather Service said.
+A windy Thursday ushered in much colder air, setting the stage for substantial snowfall Friday night into Saturday for the metro and much of central Minnesota, the National Weather Service said.
+However, as of Thursday afternoon, snowfall predictions have started to trend down from the original forecasts.

 “Expect disruptions to daily life,” the Weather Service said.
 “Closures and disruptions to infrastructure may occur.”